rltervo/IST682/README.md

 # IST687 - Intro Data Science
+This is a general overview of what I learned in IST687.

 ## Opening Comments:
 This was my first Applied Data Science course from Syracuse University.
 It was a lot of fun and I learned a lot.
 The course was provided in the program R.